skip to content

 How much should my company be spending on digital initiatives?

-This spend is expected to increase over the next five years as digital technologies continue to redefine competitiveness across the market.
+The spend on digital transformation is expected to increase as technologies continue to redefine competitiveness across the market.
+By 2026, global digital transformation spending is forecast to reach US$3.4 trillion, up from US$1.59 trillion in 2021, according to Statista.
+This shows just how critical digital transformation is becoming.
 Individual organizations' success will come to depend more than ever on having the right strategic plans in place to recognize and capitalize on potential technological advantages, and ultimately to keep up with high-investment competitors.

 What parts of the business are driving investment?

-The top drivers for digital investments among mid-sized businesses are:
+The top drivers for digital investments among mid-sized and enterprise-level businesses are:

 Improving operational efficiencies